Uganda

 Introduction

-Civil society organizations (CSOs) and NGOs play an active role in Uganda.
-Approximately 14,000 registered NGOs engage on a range of issues, including by providing services to citizens and advocating to improve democratic governance and human rights.
+Civil society organizations (CSOs) and non-governmental organizations (NGOs) play a vital role in Uganda.
+Approximately 14,000 registered NGOs engage across a wide range of issues, including providing services to citizens, advancing democratic governance, advocating for human rights.

-Civil society has been adversely affected, however, by increasing constraints introduced through restrictive legislation, such as the NGO (Amendment) Act (2024), Public Order Management Act (2013), Anti-Money Laundering Act (2013), Anti-Terrorism Act (2002), Computer Misuse (Amendment) Act (2022), and the Anti-Homosexuality Act (2023).
-NGOs have faced registration barriers, excessive reporting requirements, the freezing of bank accounts and denial of funding, and suspensions.
-Furthermore, NGOs that engage in advocacy and monitoring of government activities have often been subjected to intimidation and increasingly targeted by state and non-state actors, both offline and online, with a goal of undermining their activism.
-CSOs’ advocacy work is further hampered by growing barriers to accessing certain online platforms: for example, the government has continued to block Meta (Facebook) since the 2021 general elections.
+In practice, however, civic space has narrowed considerably in recent years.
+A raft of restrictive legislation—including the NGO (Amendment) Act (2024), Public Order Management Act (2013), Anti-Money Laundering Act (2013), Anti-Terrorism Act (2002), Computer Misuse (Amendment) Act (2022), and the Anti-Homosexuality Act (2023)—has imposed onerous registration requirements, excessive reporting obligations, and broad government powers to suspend or dissolve NGOs.
+Organizations have faced the freezing of bank accounts and denial of funding.
+NGOs engaged in democracy promotion and human rights advocacy have often been subjected to intimidation and increasingly targeted by state and non-state actors, both offline and online, with a goal of undermining their activism.

 This Civic Freedom Monitor (CFM) Country Note was made possible through the research conducted by Dr. Livingstone Sewanyana, Advocate of the High Court of Uganda.